 - McHenry County: Program now open »

-- Will County: Opening for applications in May 2021, in partnership with IHDA.
+- Will County: Opening for applications on May 17, 2021, in partnership with IHDA.
 Learn more »

-- St. Clair County: Opening for applications in May 2021, in partnership with IHDA.
+- St. Clair County: Opening for applications on May 17, 2021, in partnership with IHDA.
 Learn more »

-- State of Illinois: IHDA anticipates opening for applications in May 2021; learn more and check here for updates.
+- State of Illinois: IHDA anticipates opening for applications on May 17, 2021; learn more and check here for updates.
 IDHS will also have a program, also likely opening in May 2021.